 course schedule and links to materials:

-You do not need any background with Matlab or computer programming.
-In order to follow along and do the homework, you will need to have access to a computer that runs Matlab.
-UCSD now has campus-wide MATLAB licence, instructions for students are here.
+You do not need any background with MATLAB or computer programming.
+Programming is learned best by practice, so in order to follow along and do the homework, you will need to have access to a computer that runs MATLAB.
+The class is being held in the Eckart Computer lab, so most students can use the computers in the room which will have MATLAB installed.
+It is also highly encouraged that you bring your own laptop to class if you have one.
+UCSD now has a campus-wide MATLAB license, instructions for students are here.
 Another option is to try the virtual lab.
 Worst case scenario, buy a copy of the student version at the UCSD bookstore ($100).
-It is highly encouraged that you bring a laptop to class so that you can follow along.
-Code is learned best by practice.

 credit & homework:

-To get course credit, you must attend all 3 days of class and complete the daily homework.
+To enroll in the class, search for the section ID #907946 here. **You can only take this class credit/no credit, so please make sure you are appropriately enrolled.** To get course credit, you must attend both days of class and complete the homework.
 Homework will not be graded, it will be self-check.
-Again, you learn code best by doing!
+Again, you learn programming best by doing!

 There are many textbooks covering Matlab, so you might check out the selection at the UCSD bookstore.
 Here are a couple of suggestions: